gdsfactory/photonics_paper/paper.md

 title: GDSFactory - The open ecosystem for EPIC design.
 short_title: GDSFactory
 description: In this short tutorial we provide an overview how GDSFactory bridges (or unifies?) the full EPIC design cycle.
+abstract: |
+    Designing an EPIC -- and (electronic) photonic integrated circuit -- requires robust tooling ranging from exploratory simulation via mask layout and verification to validation.
+In the past a variety of specialized syntaxes were introduced with similar tooling for electronic chip design -- the older cousin of EPICs.
+The relatively young age of integrated photonics opens up the opportunity to establish an accessible workflow which is intuitive, easily customizeable and extensible.
+GDSFactory is a Python based framework to build EPICs that provides a common syntax for design/layout, simulation (Ansys Lumerical, tidy3d, MEEP, MPB, DEVSIM, SAX, Elmer, Palace, …), verification (Klayout DRC, LVS, netlist extraction, connectivity checks, fabrication models) and validation.
+This paper showcases the capabilities of GDSFactory, highlighting its end-to-end workflow, which enables users to turn their chip designs into working products.
 license:
   content: CC-BY-SA-3.0
 keywords: